 Nearly every aspect of daily work situations are covered by the EEOCs protections.
 Most commonly, people find discriminatory behavior in situations such as unfair wages, illegal harassment, and discriminatory hiring, firing, and promotion procedures.

 If you suspect that you are being discriminated against, you should first take your concerns to your human resources department, or use your companys internal complaint procedures.
 Check your companys handbook or employment manual and follow your companys procedures before you take your concerns to the EEOC.
 Both the EEOC and most state courts will require you to utilize your companys internal procedures prior to filing a lawsuit or EEOC complaint.

 If your company refuses to address your concerns, you may file an administrative charge with the EEOC.
 Your local EEOC office will begin its investigation, and will notify your employer of its investigation.
 Your employer is prohibited from retaliating against you for filing an EEOC claim.

 Your EEOC office will then either dismiss your claim, request that you and your employer go to mediation to try and settle your claim, or file a lawsuit on your behalf.
 Usually, your EEOC office will process your claim and issue you a right-to-sue letter.
 Once you have received this letter, you will be able to file a lawsuit against your employer for discrimination.

 Filing a lawsuit in state court is often the last step in getting justice after you have been treated unfairly at work.
 If you have been harassed, taken advantage of, or discriminated against based on your race, gender, age, or other protected characteristic, an experienced employment attorney can help you protect your rights.

-Phillips Dayes Law Firm PC believes that every member of the workforce in Arizona, Utah, and California is entitled to the protection of their rights.
-If you or a loved one believes that any kind of discrimination is taking place, you must contact an employee rights lawyer to assess your legal options.
+Phillips Law Group believes that every member of the workforce in Arizona, Utah, and California is entitled to the protection of their rights.
+If you or a loved one believes that any kind of discrimination is taking place, you can contact an employee rights lawyer to assess your legal options.